Vladimir Chebotaryov: Career

 Chebotaryov spent the post-war years studying at VGIK under Mikhail Romm.
 In 1952 he finished director's courses and started working as an assistant director at the Lenfilm studio.
 Only in 1959 he directed his first movie The Son of Iriston.
 Ironically, it was a biographical film about Kosta Khetagurov, the national poet of the Ossetian people, thus he worked in North Ossetia for several months without even realizing that his beloved and their daughter were also living there.

-In 1961 he directed his most successful movie — Amphibian Man based on the science fiction novel of the same name by Alexander Belyaev.
+In 1961 he directed his most successful movie – Amphibian Man based on the science fiction novel of the same name by Alexander Belyaev.
 With 65.5 million viewers it became the leader of the 1962 Soviet box office and the 11th most popular Soviet movie ever released.
 According to Chebotaryov, this was also the first film to be shot at the bottom of the Black Sea, in Crimea.
 He even contacted Jacques Cousteau who agreed to help, but the studio refused to give foreign currency to pay for what they considered a kids movie.

 The novelty of the production required a lot from both filmmakers and actors.
 Vladimir and the cinematographer Eduard Rozovsky spent a year scuba diving under the guidance of the best Soviet divers, spending 260 and 400 hours (respectfully) under the water.
-Both leading actors — Vladimir Korenev and Anastasiya Vertinskaya — also went through hard training and performed without stuntmen.
-While Gennadi Kazansky is listed as a co-director, Chebotaryov claimed that he had little to nothing to do with film production, he couldn't even swim and was sent to look after Vladimir by the heads of the studio after a scandal during the shooting of Don Quixote (1957 film) where he served as an assistant director.
+Both leading actors – Vladimir Korenev and Anastasiya Vertinskaya – also went through hard training and performed without stuntmen.
+While Gennadi Kazansky is listed as a co-director, Chebotaryov claimed that he had little to nothing to do with film production, he could not even swim and was sent to look after Vladimir by the heads of the studio after a scandal during the shooting of Don Quixote where he served as an assistant director.

 He had been working at the Mosfilm studio since 1963, primarily directing spy, mystery and war movies.
-In 1985 he co-directed one of the last war epics of the Soviet Union — The Battalions Request Fire TV mini-series based on the novel of the same name by Yuri Bondarev.
+In 1985 he co-directed one of the last war epics of the Soviet Union – The Battalions Request Fire TV mini-series based on the novel of the same name by Yuri Bondarev.
 It was dedicated to 40 years since the Soviet victory in the Great Patriotic War.
 The main parts were performed by Aleksandr Zbruyev, Oleg Yefremov, Vadim Spiridonov, Aleksandr Galibin, Nikolai Karachentsov, Igor Sklyar.